kiffie/ble-garage-door/README.md

 A particularity of this project is that BLE advertising PDUs are used, thereby avoiding connection setup delays.
-The system thus responds as quickly to a remote control command as classical hardware garage door transmitter receiver combination would do.
+The system thus responds as quickly to a remote control command as a classical hardware garage door transmitter receiver combination would do.
 There is one-way communication from the smartphone to the receiver only, which is secured by HMAC.
 The idea was to keep everything simple, both the hardware as well as the software.